ochomoswill/tabiri_api/setting_up.md

 * The PostgreSQL database for persisting data
 * The PostGIS extension for supporting spatial features in the PostgreSQL database
 * pip for installing dependencies
-* The venv module for managing a virtual environment
+* The virtualenvwrapper module for managing a virtual environment

-1. Install Python
+#### Install Python

 First check if python is installed
 `python3 --version`